Kickers (brand): United Kingdom

 During the 1980s Kickers shoes became very successful in Britain.
 So much so in some case, children were queuing up until 10 o'clock at night waiting upon deliveries, and when the delivery did arrive the stock would be gone in a flash.
 Many children also collected the flower shape tag and did not believe the shoes were real Kickers unless this tag was included.

 School shoes

-A variety of Kickers shoes, primarily the Lo and Hi top styles, have proven to be popular amongst British school children, mostly boys attending secondary school, as use of school shoes.
+A variety of Kickers shoes, primarily the Lo and Hi top styles, have proven to be popular amongst British school children, attending secondary school, as use of school shoes.

 Kick Hi

 The Kick Hi boot was released in 1975.

-Music industry popularity

-It was in the late 1980s and early 1990s that Kickers really gained popularity when Kick His were heralded by icons on the Manchester music scene.
-The Kick Hi then became popular in the rave scene, first with acid house and then later with trance music.
-Many fans of the shoe came from diverse cultural and contemporary musical backgrounds.

-In popular culture

-Over the years, Kickers has been associated with the music industry, including Ms Dynamite, So Solid Crew, Jarvis Cocker, Noel Gallagher, Mike Skinner, Arctic Monkeys, Craig David and Rodney P.